EDiasAlberto/peerbrowser/README.md

 A decentralized web browser implementation that allows users to publish and access websites through peer-to-peer connections, eliminating the need for traditional centralized web hosting.

-> NEED TO IMPLEMENT DEPENDENCY FETCHING AND SITE RENDERING
+> NEED TO IMPLEMENT DEPENDENCY FETCHING
-> ALSO NEED TO IMPLEMENT UPDATING THE TRACKER SERVER

 ## 🌐 Overview